Creeper0004ByNight/Guide-to-Creeper-Republic/Initiatives.md

+Sister company - alt account.

 # Subsidies

 ### New Corporation Subsidie
   Rewards:
   - -1% loan interest or less, so that the interest is 0%.
-  - +20-40% increase of the sale price when selling to the government.
+  - +20 to 40% increase of the sale price when selling to the government.

   Conditions:
   - The Corporation must be, either;